HerrErde/SubwayBooster/docs/info.md

 </p>

 <p>
-To set the Highscore you actually have to edit two files with the same number (but they can also be different).<br>
+To set the Highscore you actually have to edit two files with the same number (but they also can be different).<br>
-<code style="background-color: lightblue;">user_stats.json</code> is the local highscore which you can see next to the crown over the "What's News?" button.<br>
+<code style="background-color: lightblue;">user_stats.json</code> is the local highscore which you can see next to the crown over the "What's New?" button.<br>
 <code style="background-color: lightblue;">top_run.json</code> is the score viewable in the "Top Run" list (on opening the leaderboard).<br>
-The <code style="background-color: lightblue;">user_stats.json</code> file has the 32-bit integer limit which is <code style="color: red;">2,147,483,647</code> (don't know why they changed it) and the <code style="background-color: lightblue;">top_run.json</code> has the 64-bit integer limit which is <code style="color: red;">9,223,372,036,854,775,807</code>, but it is hard to even reach this number, so it is set.
+Both files <code style="background-color: lightblue;">user_stats.json</code> have the 32-bit integer limit which is <code style="color: red;">2,147,483,647</code>.
+The <code style="background-color: lightblue;">top_run.json</code> had until 3.29.0 has had the 64-bit integer limit which is <code style="color: red;">9,223,372,036,854,775,807</code>, was changed to the 32-bit limit.
 </p>

 ## Play old SubwaySurfers app versions